RobinSchmidt/RS-MET/ReadMe.md

 │       ├── jura-processors/  # My audio plugin components with GUI and infrastructure │       ├── rapt/             # Rob's Audio Processing Templates.
 Low level DSP/math/algorithms
 │       └── rosic/            # Rob's Signal Processing Classes.
-Higher level plugin DSP components ├── Products/                 # JUCE based buildable targets.
-Most are for internal use │   ├── Applications/         # Standalone Apps
+Higher level plugin DSP components ├── Products/                 # JUCE-based buildable targets.
+Most are for internal use │   ├── Applications/         # Standalone GUI apps
 │   │   └── TestAppJURA/      # App containing unit tests for the jura-... stuff
 │   └── AudioPlugins/         # VST/AU/... plugins
 │       └── ToolChain/        # 👈 An all-in-one plugin.
 This is the MAIN GIG in this repo!
 └── Tests/                    # Tests for the algorithms (unit tests, benchmarks, experiments, ...)
-    └── TestsRosicAndRapt/    # Tests for rapt and rosic
+    └── TestsRosicAndRapt/    # Command line app with tests for rapt and rosic
 ```